 Part 2: “The Art of Joan Hall”

 By Joan Hall

 Collage has rapidly gained popularity as an art form in the United States.
 I believe that there are sociological reasons for this.
-We live in a “Fast Food” mentality.
 Everyone is in a hurry and the medium of collage conveys a feeling of spontaneity.
-With the advent of the computer and the internet, our world has become fragmented.
-This is reflected in the bits and pieces that make up a collage.
+With the advent of the computer and the Internet, our world has become fragmented, which is reflected in the bits and pieces that make up a collage or assemblage.

 Part 1 includes works by Picasso, Braque, Matisse, Cornell, Rauschenberg, and many other artists.
 You will see how artists recycled everyday materials into artwork, using spare tires, shredded money, and even one’s own blood!
 The presentation also includes mixed-media installations.
 The use of collage in illustration has become a familiar sight.
 You will learn how collage artists cope with some hilarious yet frustrating experiences in the publishing workplace.
 This program is both entertaining and educational.

 Part 2 consists of Joan Hall’s collage and assemblage.

 Native New Yorker Joan Hall’s artwork has appeared on covers of Time Magazine, The New York Times, and numerous other publications.
 Her collages and assemblages have been exhibited in galleries and museums worldwide, including The Centre Georges Pompidou in Paris and Museo Tamayo in Mexico City.
 She was commissioned by the American Cultural Center of the US State Department to lecture, exhibit, and conduct workshops in France, India, Brazil, and Mexico.
 Joan has had one-woman shows at Galeria Intersección Arte Contemporaneo at Fabrica de Aurora in San Miguel de Allende.